 - Select ‘Always Fix’ from the drop-down next to ‘Damaged or Incomplete AVI file.’

-2. Fix corrupt videos by using a Mac video repair software
+3. Fix corrupt video files using a Mac video repair software

-Use a professional Mac video repair tool that is capable to fix all kinds of file corruption issues.
-An advanced tool can repair damaged videos making them playable again as original.
+Use a professional Mac video repair tool that can fix all kinds of file corruption issues.
+An advanced tool can repair damaged videos making them playable again.

 - Video flickering, showing colored lines/strips, jerky, or truncated